-Be sure to JOIN US on May 7, 2020, for our webinar, “HMDA Demographic Information Collection”.an answer!
+Be sure to JOIN US for our webinar, “HMDA Demographic Information Collection”.an answer!

 With all the COVID-19 craziness, it’s been easy to overlook other compliance updates and changes.
 In case you missed it, on March 6, 2020, the CFPB published an update to its HMDA FAQs.

 This update addressed the burning question about reporting the collection method for demographic information when an application is NOT submitted in person (i.e., mail, internet, phone applications, etc.).
 The FAQ states that when an applicant does not provide demographic information for a mail, online or phone application, you can report either Code 2 (Not collected based on visual observation/surname) OR Code 3 (Not applicable).
 It states, for consistency of data…, the Bureau suggests, but does not require, that financial institutions use Code 2.
 So, while either will technically work, we recommend you keep in line with the CFPB’s suggestion of reporting Code 2 in these instances.